leadlineit/ansible-collection-leadlineit/README.md

-# Ansible Collection - mynamespace.mycollection
+# Ansible Collection - leadlineit.leadlineit

 Documentation for the collection.